BudickDa/spielebuch/README.md

  a 'Schwert' can have always the same default properties.
 So if I write 'Schwert' in my story I have not to care about its properties.
  As a consequence, one could make a library with a lot of items and create random generated scenes.
 Or even better: a hybrid solution.
 Some scenes are handmade, others are generated.
  You walk through the forest, everything is generated, you can find items, enemies and friends... but the you find a house.
 You go in and a handmade scene starts that drives the story forward.
+- actio = ractio: meaning, that when you attack something (hit it with a stick), it 'hits' back and the stick breaks.

 # Language
 This is a german project, this means the examples are written in german for now.
 I promise there will be a example in english soon.